kgateway-dev/kgateway/docs/content/guides/security/auth/apikey_auth/_index.md

 {{< /highlight >}}

 ### Testing authenticated requests
 For a request to be allowed, it must include a header named `api-key` with the value set to the API key we previously stored in our secret.
 Now let's add the authorization headers:

 ```shell
 curl -H "api-key: N2YwMDIxZTEtNGUzNS1jNzgzLTRkYjAtYjE2YzRkZGVmNjcy" -H "Host: foo" $(glooctl proxy url)/posts/1
 ```

-We are now able to reach the upstream again!
+We are now able to reach the Upstream again!

 ```json
 {